Macroscopic backreaction of the trace anomaly on classical vacuum backgrounds: The Riegert--Mottola--Vaulin Renormalized Stress-Energy Tensor

 \subsection{General spacetimes}

 The RMV-RSET, $\langle\hat{T}_{ab}\rangle$ in the following, is obtained by introducing auxiliary fields $\varphi$ and $\psi$ that allow expressing the non-local action leading to the conformal anomaly in a local form with fourth-order derivatives.
 To the best of our knowledge, this form of the RSET was first introduced by Riegert~\cite{Riegert1984PhLB..134...56R}, later used to reconstruct different quantum vacuum states on black hole backgrounds in~\cite{Balbinot:1999ri,Balbinot:1999vg}, and more recently stressed to be a source of infrared modifications to the Einstein equations by Mottola and Vaulin~\cite{Mottola:2006ew}, which is the approach followed here as well (see also~\cite{Giannotti:2008cv,Mottola:2010gp,Mottola:2016mpl,Mottola:2022tcn}).
+While the RMV-RSET represents an approximation which is known to drop Weyl-invariant contributions to the renormalized stress-energy tensor ~\cite{Deser:1996qa,Deser:1999zv}, there are general arguments pointing that the anomaly-induced terms retained in the approximation dominate over Weyl-invariant terms in the near-horizon region~\cite{Mazur:2001aa}, consistently with results obtained in the Boulware state~\cite{Mottola:2025fhl}.
 There have also been proposals to obtain the expression for the trace anomaly with second-order equations of motion~\cite{Gabadadze:2023quw}.
 Here we deal with this problem differently, following an order-reduction procedure first introduced in~\cite{Simon:1990jn,Parker:1993dk}.

 We summarize the main properties of the RMV-RSET as described in~\cite{Mottola:2006ew}, with the goal of solving the semiclassical Einstein field equations.
 The RMV-RSET provides an analytical approximation to the RSET of conformal matter fields of arbitrary spin ($\leq 1$) in an arbitrary curved spacetime, given by